Many of our clients come to us and ask, “Do I just need to make some minor updates to my website, or do I need to start from scratch?”

 Rigid boxed designs are typical of older websites running on older code.
 While there are still many websites that make this mistake and haven’t updated their designs in years, it can be disconcerting for many viewers and cost you visitors.

-Is your Site Mobile Friendly?
+Is your Nonprofit Website Mobile Friendly?

-Is Your Navigation Organized Well?
+Is the Navigation Organized Well?

-Is Your Content Out of Date?
+Is the Content on Your Nonprofit Website Out of Date?